skycluster-project/skycluster-docs/source/examples/xinstance.rst

 .. toctree::
   :hidden:

-Now let's create a virtual instance using the provider instance we just created:
+Now let's create a virtual instance using the provider instance we just created.
+Virtual instances are defined using the ``XInstance`` custom resource and is only supported for cloud providers such as AWS, GCP, and Azure and OpenStack.
+For on-premises edge providers, you can directly use the physical machines as worker nodes by creating ``DeviceNode`` resources as described in :doc:`/getting-started/providers-profile`.

 .. code-block:: yaml